biancadanforth/taskcluster-integration-poc/README.md

 #### Testing on the Try server

-To run existing Mozilla tests in Firefox on the Try server, open a PR.
-Taskcluster will start up a task to do this automatically.
+_To run custom and/or existing Mozilla tests in Firefox on the Try server_
+1. Add the desired Try syntax to the `./mach try` command in the [Taskcluster config file](.taskcluster.yml); for example:
+  - To run existing page load performance tests, you can use `./mach try fuzzy -q 'linux64 raptor-tp6 firefox'`.
+  - To run the custom Mochitest provided in this example repo, you can use `./mach try -b o -p linux64 testing/extensions --artifact`.
+2. Open a PR.

+Note: Once [Issue #19](https://github.com/biancadanforth/taskcluster-integration-poc/issues/19) is closed, a single `./mach try` command can run the custom tests and performance tests.

+Taskcluster will start up a task to run the tests automatically.

 The task's status can be viewed in the PR in GitHub.
 Task details, logs and build artifacts can be found in the [Taskcluster dashboard](#the-taskcluster-dashboard).